 Fixed expenses are those expenses that do not change when there is a change in production or sales level.
-Expenses like rent, insurance, payment on loans, management salaries, advertising are examples of fixed expenses.
+Expenses like rent, insurance, payment on loans, management salaries, advertising are examples of fixed costs.
 They change over a period of time.

 Variable expenses are those expenses that change with each unit of production and it is directly proportional to the level of production.
 When there is an increase in production of goods, then the variable costs will also increase and vice-versa.
 For example expenses like variable, production wages, raw materials, sales commission, shipping costs etc. are examples of variable expense.

 What is Fixed Expenses?

 Fixed expenses are those that will remain same despite any change in the sales amount, production or some other activity.
 They are expenses that will have to be paid by the company even though there are any changes in business activities.
 They remain constant for a specific level of production over a certain period of time.
 However, it may change if the production level increases beyond a limit.

 - The monthly rent of a retail shop is a fixed expenses and it is not dependent on the number of sales that takes place every month.
 Whether the sales are less or more, the monthly rent that has to be paid will be fixed.

-- The cost incurred for setting up plants and machinery are considered as the fixed expense, as this cost will not change with the production level.
+- The cost incurred for setting up plants and machinery are considered as the fixed expenses, as this cost will not change with the production level.

 These variable expenses will be quite steady and will not tend to change every month.
 The expense will remain fixed within some radar of activities, but it will change after the certain limit.
 For example, the rent and salary paid to staff will remain fixed every month.
 However, when the sales increase there might require some additional space and staffing this increase in the rent and salary expense.
 But these expenses will remain fixed over a period of time.
 Changes will happen when there are likely to change any event.